Rebates for Residential EV Chargers in Massachusetts

 Clearview Energy

-Clearview Energy has a rebate program that covers residential EV chargers.
-The program is called "Clearview EV Charging Plan."
+Customers of Clearview Energy can qualify for rebates for residential EV chargers through their program called "Clearview EV Charging Plan."

 The Clearview EV Charging Plan program offers a rebate of $50 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.